 Step 1: Plan your social media campaign

 This is the most important step.
 You must plan your marketing strategy.
-Think about who you would like to promote your business/products to and determine which social network would be the one best suited for the job.
+Think about who you would like to promote your business, products and services to and determine which social network would be the one best suited for the job.
 Are targeting the public or corporate customers?
 Which products/services or aspects of your business should you promote?
 Are you planning on simply building brand awareness?
 It’s vital you realise who you want to promote your business to before commencing further with your project.

 2. What resources are available to you?